tkshnwesper/niec/markdown/public/wiki/The Simple Stuff.md

 **Drafts** play an important role in saving an article on the server that is still _work in progress_.
 Drafts are saved as they are, without any changes made by the server to them while saving so you can save them without worrying about inconsistensies :yin_yang:.

 Only you can edit your profile and see your drafts.
 Once an article has been marked as a draft, it will not be visible to anybody else except you.
 You may save an article as draft even after publishing it, after which the same rules apply as before: it will be visible only to you.

+I am sure you would have noticed the search bar on the navigation bar on top :thumbsup:.
+The search will search articles based on the **title** and the **body** of the article.
+The search results are shown in descending order of the time at which they were created.
+The same rules of public and private articles apply here as well.
+For a person who has not logged in, the search will only yield public articles, and you know the rest.